Read An Ingredients Label Like A Pro

 Deciphering your ingredients

-Natural ingredients natural ingredients are usually listed in their latin plant names, often with their common name in parentheses.
+Natural ingredients are usually listed in their latin plant names, often with their common name in parentheses.
 These usually come in the form of essential oils or extracts— essential oils are the pure, concentrated version of the plant oils while an extract is often diluted or a water-based extract like juice.
 Not every plant can produce useable essential oils and many essential oils are too strong to be used on the skin.

 Water-based vs. Oil-based formulas if an ingredient list starts with water or aloe juice, the product is water-based.
 If it starts with an oil ingredient like coconut oil or jojoba oil, it's oil-based.
 Water-based formulas need stronger preservative systems because otherwise they are susceptible to growing bacteria and mold.